-Step Bitstream Action Result Design version Back Level version Device Back Level version 1 Golden/Recovery Auto Programming Pass 1 1 1 2 IAP/Update Bitstream Auto Update/IAP Pass 2 1 1 3 IAP/Update Bitstream Auto Update/IAP Fail, Attempt Programming Recovery 3 N/A 1 equal to the Back Level version in the device, it will fail.
-If the Bypass Back Level version option is selected, this back level protection check will be bypassed for the Golden/Recovery Bitstream only and it will succeed.
+Step Bitstream Action Result Design version Back Level version Device Back Level version 1 Golden/Recovery Auto Programming Pass 1 1 1 2 IAP/Update Bitstream Auto Update/IAP Pass 2 1 1 3 IAP/Update Bitstream Auto Update/IAP Fail, Attempt Programming Recovery 3 N/A 1

 In this example, the device will have Back Level version 1 after step 2.
 If you attempt to program with bitstream in step 3, it will fail.
-If the device attempts to reprogram, it will initiate Programming Recovery with the Golden/Recovery bitstream.
-Since the Golden/Recovery Bitstream has Design version 1, which is less than or
+If the device attempts to reprogram, it will initiate Programming Recovery with the